Kmeakin/walrus-report/src/20-reference.md

 }
 ```

-As well as matching against primitive datatypes, aggregate types can be matched
+As well as matching against primitive data types, aggregate types can be matched
 against, using the same syntax as their corresponding expression syntax:

 ```rust